 2020 Focus on coking coal:

 In early 2020 Balamara decided to revaluate its Sawin coal project placing a major emphasis on its coking coal potential.
 Based on our conducted drilling campaign and high quality laboratory results provided by GIG (Central Mining Institute of Poland), analysis of coking parameters were carried out and estimated.
-Roga Number, Swelling Index and a number of other geological prerequisites clearly indicated the existence of a splendid quality coking coal zone within the central part of the SAWIN II concession area, concentrated in fours seams..
+Roga Number, Swelling Index and a number of other geological prerequisites clearly indicated the existence of a splendid quality coking coal zone within the central part of the SAWIN II concession area, concentrated in fours seams.

 Coal resources have been estimated and classified in accordance with the guidelines contained within the Australian Guidelines for the Estimation and Classification of Coal Resources (2014 Edition) and are reported in accordance with the JORC Code (2012).
 The historical drilling was conducted under the direction of the Polish Geological Institute and the majority of the drilling was completed by rotary core.
 Every drill core was geologically logged prior to sampling.
-All information with respect to the strata lithology, core recovery, seam correlation, coal quality and geophysics have been recorded using a standard visual log format.
+All information with respect to the strata lithology, core recovery, seam correlation, coal quality and geophysics has been recorded using a standard visual log format.
 Cores were split and samples submitted to a certified coal laboratory within Poland.
 As part of this system, all final drill-hole logs are signed off by a Competent Person authorised by the Polish Geological Institute.
-This system of certification as well as quality of historical drill logs has been controlled and inspected by independent international geology consultants appointed by HDR Salva – Balamara’s contractor – during a site visit conducted in November 2014 at the offices of the Polish Geological Institute in Warsaw.
+This system of certification as well as the quality of historical drill logs has been controlled and inspected by independent international geology consultants appointed by HDR Salva – Balamara’s contractor – during a site visit conducted in November 2014 at the offices of the Polish Geological Institute in Warsaw.
 Historical drill logs were considered as appropriate and coherent with all JORC Standards of Resource Reporting, while the system of certification was observed to have been in place for all historical holes drilled.

 Taking advantage of the high level of continuity and the favourable tectonic conditions, with only minor faults throughout the deposit, the Sawin Project has been designed for the use of the longwall mining method.
 With high grade continuity, it will be possible to evenly develop an approximately 5 kms. length of longwall panels, applying either shearer or plough systems – depending on the seam thickness and anticipated mining height.
-In seam preparation works are designed to be done on a rectangular cross-section of the roadway, utilizing highly efficient continuous miners with application of roof and sidewall bolting.
+In-seam preparation works are designed to be done on a rectangular cross-section of the roadway, utilizing highly efficient continuous miners with application of roof and sidewall bolting.
 Application of this technology will minimize the amount of rock within the ROM.